 The Pros and Cons of alcohol-free hand sanitizers

-Safe and easy on the hands
+Easy on the hands

 Many alcohol-free hand sanitizers are made of 0.1% of Benzalkonium concentrate, water, skin conditioner, and vitamins.
 These components protect against germs, such as bacteria.
 They also have a more soothing effect with no burning sensation because they have no alcohol.